Degrees and certificates in the International Business and Trade program may lead to the following jobs or careers:

 All data gathered for Dallas/Fort Worth.
 Source: DCCCD Labor Market Intelligence

-CareerOneStop, sponsored by the U.S. Department of Labor, projects job growth of 15 percent for CNC programmers and 18 percent for electro-mechanical technicians, which include robotics.
+CareerOneStop, sponsored by the U.S. Department of Labor, projects job growth increase of 21% for sales representatives; 24% for marketing managers; and 20% for sales managers.